Fields of Study: Early America; Atlantic World, 1492-1867

 Education: Ph.D., University of Michigan, 1991

 Teaching Interests: I teach courses in two areas.
 The first is early America, which includes the study of Europeans, Africans, and Native Americans primarily in eastern North America from early colonization until the early 19th century.
 Of special interest here is identifying the kind of colonial society that developed up to the mid-18th century and then the nature of change that occurred thereafter as a result of the American Revolution.
-The second area is the Atlantic World, 1492-1860s, which addresses the rise, nature, and transformation of the world made by contacts between Europeans, Africans, and Native Americans on the four continents and the Atlantic Ocean during this period.
+The second area is the Atlantic World, 1492-1867, which addresses the rise, nature, and transformation of the world made by contacts among Europeans, Africans, and Native Americans on the four continents and the Atlantic Ocean during this period.

 Affiliate, Women’s Studies Program